If you have questions, concerns, or suggestions for this guide, please share them with us by filling out this form.

 This page serves as an introduction to studies and topics on Race, Culture, and Ethnicity.
 To find more information and research tips explore these guides:

-Definitions provide by the Racial Equity Resource Guide Glossary
+Definitions provide by the Racial Equity Tools Glossary

 Race: A social construct that artificially divides people into distinct groups based on characteristics such as physical appearance (particularly color), ancestral heritage, cultural affiliation, cultural history, ethnic classification, and the social, economic and political needs of a society at a given period of time.
 Racial categories subsume ethnic groups.